Albert0i/MoreOnQueryingChinese/README.cont.md

 #### I. And the missing score...?!
-To work out the score, we have to delve into greater details into the world of Sorted Set.
+To work out the score, we have to delve into greater details of Sorted Set.
 To find out which sentences contain the phrase "世界", we may use:

 ```
 > ZINTER 2 "fts:chinese:tokens:世" "fts:chinese:tokens:界" AGGREGATE MIN WITHSCORES